 • The mass transfer coefficient, kL a is a function of the aeration system and the tank geometry.

-• The mass of oxygen transferred per unit of power input is the most important efficiency parameter.
-It defines the amount of energy required to treat the wastewater, which as noted earlier is usually 60% or more of the total energy cost and is expressed as an aeration efficiency, equal to the OTR divided by the power input, as follows.
+• The mass of oxygen transferred per unit of power response is the most important efficiency value.
+It defines the amount of energy required to treat the wastewater, which as noted earlier is usually 60% or more of the total energy cost and is expressed as an aeration efficiency, equal to the OTR divided by the power response, as follows.
 AE = OTR/P

 Oxygen Transfer Efficiency

 • There are different types of aeration systems, but subsurface or diffused aeration systems are most common, especially for large plants in urban areas